-Punjabi dum aloo is made with fried baby potatoes slow-cooked in a classic onion-tomato gravy along with cashews, yogurt and spices.
+Punjabi dum aloo is a tangy potato curry that's big on taste.
+Baby potatoes are fried and cooked in a classic onion-tomato gravy along with cashews, yogurt and spices.
 Delicious when paired with Indian naan or steamed rice!

 WOULD YOU LIKE TO SAVE THIS POST?

 Punjabi dum aloo is a hearty potato curry that you are sure to fall in love with.
-It has a fantastic onion-tomato gravy that is taken to the next level with the addition of cashews and yogurt ... a killer combo.
-The cashews make the gravy wonderfully smooth and creamy, and the yogurt adds a very pleasing tang to it.
+It has a fantastic onion-tomato gravy made even tastier with ground cashews and yogurt.
 Have this dish with hot naan or steamed rice and you'll become a fan for life.
 Guaranteed!

 If you love your spuds like I do, try a close cousin of this recipe, Kashmiri dum aloo.
 The Kashmiri version is made without any onions, tomatoes or even ginger and garlic, yet, the taste is distinctly dum aloo-ish!
 Maybe because the cooking technique is similar.
 Or because the other ingredients, like fennel and yogurt, are common to both.
 At the end of the day, both recipes are winners in my book!